Northwest Cove, Nova Scotia

-Northwest Cove is a cove on the St. Margarets Bay, Nova Scotia, Canada, and the community on Aspotogan Peninsula that surrounds it.
+Northwest Cove is a community and cove in the Canadian province of Nova Scotia, located on the St. Margarets Bay in Lunenburg County.

 Administratively Northwest Cove is a General Service Area of the Chester Municipal District, and as such includes the areas also known as Southwest Cove and Coleman's Cove.

 Northwest Cove is on the Lighthouse Route (Nova Scotia Route 329).

 Several scenes from the television show Haven were shot in the Cove.